uRosConf/nlgeocoder/README.md

 install.packages("nlgeocoder")
 ```

-Development version (use at own risk\!) can be install from github with:
+Development version (use at own risk\!) can be installed from github
+with:

 ``` r
 # install.packages("devtools")